-Senate Bill 31 (Senator Wayne Fontana) repeals the separate subsection in the Child Protective Services Law (CPSL) that, since 1994, has uniquely defined abuse in a school setting and provided for reporting practices different than abuse in other settings.
+Services Law (CPSL) that, since 1994, has uniquely defined abuse in a school setting and provided for reporting practices different than abuse in other settings.

-The legislation also includes a comprehensive definition of "school" which proved problematic in the wake of the Sandusky child sexual abuse scandal which gave rise to questions about whether a university setting was a "school" and thus subject to mandatory reporting provisions.
-This same definition was included in the enacted Senate Bill 21 (signed by Governor Corbett on April 15th).
+The legislation also includes a comprehensive definition of "school" which proved problematic in the wake of the Sandusky child sexual abuse scandal which gave rise to questions about whether a university setting was a "school" and

-Fontana's legislation also requires that a report of suspected child abuse not be reported up and inside a school or institution but rather "immediately" be reported out to ChildLine or law enforcement and then "thereafter" notify the person in charge at the school/institution.
+Fontana's legislation also requires that a report of suspected child abuse not be reported up and inside a school or institution rather than reports "immediately" be made to ChildLine or law enforcement and then "thereafter" notify the person in charge at the school/institution.

-Fontana's legislation to end the bifurcated approach to abuse in a school setting was also introduced in the PA House as House Bill 434 by Representative David Maloney.
+Fontana's legislation to end the bifurcated approach to abuse in a school setting generated a companion bill from Representative David Maloney (House Bill 434), which was also signed into law in May.